Atelfo/Atelfo.github.io/_posts/2019-10-05-pharma-portfolio-roi-simulations.md

 - With 100 phase 3 drugs  ~60% of portfolios lose money
 - With 1,000 phase 3 drugs  ~55% of portfolios lose money

 Clearly, the expected return of a portfolio is sensitive to the number of drugs in that portfolio, as having more drugs leads to more chances that the portfolio will include one of those rare products with massive revenues.
-In fact, it doesn’t matter whether you try to maximize number of drugs or probability of launch, as portfolios with equivalent values of $number of drugs * P(launch)$ have equivalent outcomes (this is in line with the expected value of a [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution)).
+In fact, it doesn’t matter whether you try to maximize number of drugs or probability of launch, as portfolios with equivalent values of $$number of drugs * P(launch)$$ have equivalent outcomes (this is in line with the expected value of a [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution)).
 To illustrate this, I simulated the outcomes for the three portfolio constructions below, all with an number of drugs * P(launch) value of 3.1:

 - 44 phase 1 drugs, each paying the expected value of $319m per drug
 - 21 phase 2 drugs, each paying the expected value of $684m per drug